 - Tap on the 3 vertical dots at the top right, after the address bar.
 In the list that pops up, select the “Find in page”

-- In the box that appears, type the text and you will see all the matched text highlighted and the total number written by the right.
+- In the box that appears, type the text and you will see all the matched text highlighted and the total number written on the right.

 - You can use the up ^ and down arrow keys to scroll through the text found and the close × button to close the search box.